JuliaDiff/ForwardDiff.jl/docs/src/user/advanced.md

 !!! warn
     The preference has to be set **before** loading ForwardDiff.
-    If you change it after loading ForwardDiff, you have to restart your Julia session and reload ForwardDiff for it to become active.
+    If you change it after loading ForwardDiff, you have to restart your Julia session (using the same environment) and then reload ForwardDiff for it to become active.

 In the future, we plan on allowing users and downstream library authors to dynamically enable [`NaN`-safe mode via the `AbstractConfig`